WillGibson/kate-garrett.co.uk/README.md

-# kate-garrett.co.uk
+# kategarrett.co.uk

-A simple website with information about Kate's music.
+A deliberately very simple website with information about Kate Garrett and her music.